2025 Chhattisgarh train collision

-The 2025 Chhattisgarh train collision was a fatal railway accident that occurred on 4 November 2025 near Bilaspur in the central Indian state of Chhattisgarh.
-A local passenger train travelling between Gevra and Bilaspur Junction collided with a stationary cargo train on the Bilaspur–Katni line, resulting in the deaths of at least 11 people and injuries to around 20 others.
+On 4 November 2025, a passenger train collided with a goods train near Bilaspur in the Indian state of Chhattisgarh.
+The passenger train, which was traveling between Gevra and Bilaspur on the Howrah–Nagpur–Mumbai line, collided with the rear of a stationary goods train.
+The accident resulted in the deaths of at least 11 people and injuries to at least 20 others.